eventespresso/event-espresso-core/docs/C--REST-API/ee4-rest-api-reading-data.md

 Some fields in Event Espresso can represent infinity, which isn't part of the JSON specification.
 So when fields have this value, they will instead return the special value: -1 for any requests to EE namespaces before 4.8.36, and NULL for requests to EE namespace 4.8.36 or later (this change was made because -1 can be ambiguous).

+###Serialized PHP Objects in Responses Replaced with Null

+There are some database columns where we store serialized PHP objects, but when reading that data over the EE4 REST API, those serialized PHP objects are replaced with `null`.
+This is because there is no good way to represent them in JSON anyway.
+Also, we plan to remove these serialized PHP objects from our database (for this reason, and others).
+So you should not encounter this situation very frequently, and even less frequently in the future.

+However, we will continue to store serialized arrays in our database.
+These are represented as JSON objects or arrays.

 ### Datetimes and Timezones
 Since 4.9.0, all datetimes returned in the EE4 REST API are in the site's default timezone (see the [site_info endpoint](https://github.com/eventespresso/event-espresso-core/blob/master/docs/C--REST-API/ee4-rest-api-introduction.md#site-info)  to find which timezone that is).
 This is usually the timezone you want to display to users, and their input to you will usually be in this timezone too.